ashpil/Wikipedia-Flights/README.md

 ## TODO

-- Create web interface, that would allow:
+- Create web interface, which would allow:
     - Easier exploration of graph
     - Streamlined path searching/other fun stuff
     - And all download-free!